theNewDynamic/how-the-icc-works.org/_sentencing-and-reparations/reparations.md

 The Office of the Prosecutor, the convicted person, or the victims can appeal the TC's order for reparations.
 The Appeals Chamber can uphold, reverse, or amend the reparations.

-Thomas Lubanga Dylio was found guilty of the war crimes of enlisting and conscripting children under the age of 15 years and using them to participate actively in hostilities in 2012.
+[Thomas Lubanga Dylio](https://www.aba-icc.org/cases/case/the-prosecutor-v-lubanga/) of the Democratic Republic of Congo was found guilty of the war crimes of enlisting and conscripting children under the age of 15 years and using them to participate actively in hostilities in 2012.
 This verdict was the first one for the ICC.
 On 3 March 2015, the Appeals Chamber instructed the Trust Fund for Victims to draft a plan for the issuance of collective reparations for the victims involved.